 Green buildings bring environmental and economic benefits to present and future generations of the citizens of this City and the region.
-Even in a developed city with significant historic character, "green" buildings are favored over buildings that are not green.
+Even in a developed city with significant historic character, "green" construction is favored over buildings that are not green.